Sai Life Sciences Faces Fourth GST Demand of ₹4.93 Crores, Total Disputes Cross ₹86 Cr

 This demand covered the period from July 2017 to March 2022, relating to services received from Sai Life Sciences Inc., USA, under the reverse charge mechanism.

-Second GST Demand
+Additional GST Demand

-Company's Response Strategy
+Company's Consistent Response Strategy

-Sai Life Sciences has consistently maintained its stance of appealing all GST demand orders.
-Regarding the latest demand, the company has stated that based on its assessment, an appeal will be filed.
+Sai Life Sciences has maintained its stance of appealing all GST demand orders.
+Regarding the latest penalty demand, the company stated that based on its assessment, an appeal will be filed.
 The company remains hopeful of a favorable outcome at the appellate level and does not reasonably expect the order to have any material financial impact.

-Cumulative Impact and Implications
+Updated Cumulative Impact

 Case Demand Amount (₹ Crores) Status